Bill Halter

 William A. Halter Jr (born November 30, 1960) is an American politician who served as the 18th lieutenant governor of Arkansas from 2007 to 2011.
 A member of the Democratic Party, he was elected to succeed the late Republican Winthrop Paul Rockefeller in 2006, defeating Republican challenger Jim Holt.

 Before his election as lieutenant governor, Halter served as the Deputy Commissioner (1999–2001) and Acting Commissioner (2001) of the Social Security Administration.
 He previously worked as a senior adviser in the Office of Management and Budget from 1993 to 1999.
 A native of North Little Rock, he is a graduate of Stanford University and Oxford University.

 He unsuccessfully challenged two-term incumbent Blanche Lincoln for the Democratic nomination for the U.S. Senate, losing in the June 8, 2010, runoff after neither won a majority in the May primary.
 After the bruising primary, Lincoln lost to her Republican opponent John Boozman in the general election.
 Halter ran for the Democratic nomination for Governor of Arkansas in 2014 but dropped out, citing concerns over a divisive primary hurting Democratic chances for the seat.

 Early life and career

-A fourth-generation Arkansan, Halter was born and raised in North Little Rock.
-He graduated from Little Rock Catholic High School as valedictorian of his class in 1979.
+A fourth-generation Arkansan, Halter was born and raised in North Little Rock, the son of Nancy Jane (née Younts) and William Halter, Sr. He graduated from Little Rock Catholic High School as valedictorian of his class in 1979.

 A National Merit Scholar and a 1981 Harry S. Truman Scholar, he studied economics and political science at Stanford University in Palo Alto, California, where in 1983 he earned a Bachelor of Arts with honors and distinction in 1983.
 He was a member of Phi Beta Kappa.
 Upon graduation from Stanford, he won a Rhodes Scholarship to Oxford University in England, where he received a Master of Philosophy degree in economics in 1986.
 Following his return to the United States, he became a management consultant with McKinsey & Company.